isilkrt/closest_points/README.md

 # Closest Points

-Find closest pair of points from set of multidimensional points
+Find closest pair of points from set of multidimensional points.